LABA: A Laboratory for Jewish Art and Culture

 From the moment Eve bit into the forbidden fruit, there has never been, and never will be, human psychology or collective existence without taboos.
 We need them to know what to say yes to and no to.
 And, equally important, we need them to have something to transgress.
 Taboos are a central component of the Jewish psyche and the artist’s psyche.
 These boundaries and borders illuminate truths, foment desire, and articulate fear and shame.
 They are the bridges between the subconscious and conscious, which make them some of the sharpest tools we have in our meaning-making toolkits.

 Next year at LABA we will dive into the mysteries and power of TABOO in the ancient Jewish canon, unpacking and debating this human impulse and tapping into the ways in which it can fuel our creativity.
 Most importantly, we’ll have a rich time talking, eating, drinking, learning, and laughing in the lush, fertile, free-flowing, romantic, super-serious, and endlessly playful environment of LABA New York: A Laboratory for Jewish Culture.

-We are seeking artists and culture-makers from any creative field: fellows have included choreographers, performers, curators, visual artists, bakers, directors, composers, writers, film-makers, clowns, comedians and fashion designers.
+We are seeking NYC-based artists and culture-makers from any creative field: fellows have included choreographers, performers, curators, visual artists, bakers, directors, composers, writers, film-makers, clowns, comedians and fashion designers.
 We do not limit our categories: we encourage everyone from puppeteers and chefs to architects and tight-rope walkers to apply.